cmdln/empholite/REST.md

 **limit**: The number of recipes in this page.

-**recipes**: An array of JSON objects whose shape matches the PUT body described above.
+**recipes**: An array of JSON objects whose shape matches the GET body described above except without the rules property.

 Example response: